wems99/Exam-API/README.md

 # Exam-API
-This is an API developed with Express, mySQL and mySQL
+This is an API developed with Express, mySQL, mySQL and tested using POSTMAN